We are always looking for volunteers, both in front of the microphone and behind the scenes.

 We ask everyone (listeners, volunteers and other community groups) to consider making a regular donation to Cambridge 105.
 The funding restrictions that Ofcom places upon community radio stations means that we are restricted to the amount of commercial, on-air related revenue we can raise.
 Therefore, we do rely on funding from other sources – such as grant funding and donations.

-Donations can be made via Direct Debit or Local Giving.
+Donations can be made via Standing Order or Local Giving.
 The suggested monthly donation is listed below, please give more if you feel you are able to: